Visiting the Konzentrationslager Posen

 The History of Konzentrationslager Posen

-Following the invasion of Poland by Nazi Germany in september 1939, Fort VII was the one chosen to become the first concentration camp in occupied Poland.
-Konzentrationslager Posen began functioning in October 1939 with polish prisoners from the Wielkopolska region.
-Many of them had been engaged in social and political life and were part of the Wielkopolska Uprising and the Silesian Uprising.
-Most of them were executed within a week of arrival.
+Following the invasion of Poland by Nazi Germany in September 1939, Fort VII was the one chosen to become the first concentration camp in occupied Poland.
+Konzentrationslager Posen began functioning in October 1939 with Polish prisoners from the Wielkopolska region.

 Fort VII, officially known as Konzentrationslager Posen, was a Nazi concentration camp in Poznan during the Second World War and the occupation of Poland.
 Since nobody knows for sure, there are different estimates about how many people died between the walls of the 19th century fort surrounding the city.
 Between 4.500 and 20.000 people died while at Konzentrationslager Posen and we spent an afternoon there exploring the place.